Bank of China closes account of key North Korean bank

 Experts have said Washington's move was designed to make foreign banks that do business in the United States think twice about dealing with the Foreign Trade Bank, in much the same way that banks have become wary about having ties with financial institutions in sanctions-hit Iran.

 China is North Korea's traditional ally and its biggest trading partner.
-It is unclear how much of the $6 billion (3.8 billion pounds) in annual bilateral trade goes through the Foreign Trade Bank.
+It is unclear how much of the $6 billion in annual bilateral trade goes through the Foreign Trade Bank.

 Among China's other large banks, a spokesman at China Construction Bank said the bank did not do any business with the Foreign Trade Bank.